dab33zybau5/prework-repo/README.md

 Brenden Cheung's Android Studio Project

 Completed User Stories -
-User sees custom text in a label - Hello from {name}!
-User see custom background color.
+User sees custom text in a label - Hello from {name}! \n User see custom background color. \n
 User can tap a button to change the text color of the label.
 User can tap a button to change the color of the background view.
 User can tap a button to change the text string of the label - Android is Awesome!